n26/psd2-tpp-docs/doc/dedicated-cbpii.md

 ## Authentication endpoints

-These endpoints are used to retrieve an access or refresh token for use with the /consents and /accounts endpoints.
+These endpoints are used to retrieve an access token for use with the /consents/confirmation-of-funds and /funds-confirmations endpoints.

 Note: any values shown between curly braces should be taken as variables, while the ones not surrounded are to be read as literals.